 The North Carolina State Capitol is “The People’s House,” but historically the interpretation was not inclusive of all of the state’s people.
 Following the relocation of the NC General Assembly in the 1960s and a major restoration of the building to its mid-19th century appearance in the 1970s, the Capitol’s historic interpretation centered architecture and an antebellum and Civil War narrative without mention of slavery or the enslaved African Americans involved in the building’s construction.
 Over the past fifteen years or so, the interpretation evolved to include enslaved people, but few specifics were known.
 In December of 2019, our primary team began working extensively on this project – to name, research, and document the enslaved men and women who were connected to the Capitol’s construction and maintenance.

-As of May 2023, we have identified 137 enslaved men who constructed and maintained the Capitol.
-To see their names, visit our homepage
+As of March 2024, we have identified 140 enslaved men who constructed and maintained the Capitol.
+To see their names, visit our homepage.

 This list from the State Library of North Carolina contains various suggestions on how to get started researching the stories of enslaved people.
 The list also contains a bibliography of books that can help you get started in this work.